godspeedsystems/gs-documentation/docs/saarthi/features/custom-instructions.md

+import Codicon from '@site/src/components/Codicon';

 # Custom Instructions

-Custom Instructions allow you to personalize how Roo behaves, providing specific guidance that shapes responses, coding style, and decision-making processes.
+Custom Instructions allow you to personalize how Saarthi behaves, providing specific guidance that shapes responses, coding style, and decision-making processes.

 :::info Instruction File Locations
 You can provide custom instructions using dedicated files or directories within your workspace.
 This allows for better organization and version control.